charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 child properties include but are not limited to:
 - grid-column/row-start/end
 	- determine a grid items location by referring to specifc lines
+		- shorthand: `grid-column: 4 / 6;` what this means is that the grid column start is at line 4 and the end is at 6, so it spans two lines separated by the forward slash.
 		- options include specifying a line or using the `span` option that span across the number of lines following the span option and also a name option that will span until you hit the line with the specified name listed after the span option
 		- `auto` option indicates auto-placement an automatic span or a default span of one
 	- see the above guide for more information on placing the grid elements using the different placing properites on the children